 Jon Edwards is a Minneapolis Police Sergeant who was working the night of Floyd’s death.
 He has been serving the Minneapolis Police Department for 14 years.
 Edwards testified that Sgt.
-David Pleoger had told him to potentially head the area of the scene to secure the area while he was at the hospital waiting to hear an update on Geroge Floyd’s condition.
+David Pleoger had told him to potentially head to the area of the scene to secure the area while he was at the hospital waiting to hear an update on Geroge Floyd’s condition.
 Sgt.
 Edwards arrived at the corner of the incident at around 9:35 pm that night (May 25, 2020) and said that the first thing he did was tell the officers to turn their body cameras on.
 He then had them place crime scene tape to preserve potential evidence that could still be there.
 Edwards also testified that he was preparing the scene as if it would become a critical incident as he had very little information about the incident at the time.
 He also said that he had called in extra officers to search the area for potential witnesses.

 Richard Zimmerman, Minneapolis Police Lieutenant:

 Richard Zimmerman is the Minneapolis Police Lieutenant for the homicide division in the department.
 He has had more than three decades of police training and experience and he had at one point described Chauvin’s use of force on Floyd as “totally unnecessary.”
 Zimmerman said that he responded to the scene after Floyd’s arrest and he eventually handed off the investigation to the Minnesota Bureau of Criminal Apprehension.
-He testified saying that he is very probed about police using the “prime position.”
+He testified about police using the “prone position.”
 The prone position is when a person is laying on their stomach, which Geroge Floyd is seen doing in the bystander video.
-Zimmerman said, “Once you handcuff a person, you need to get them out of the prime position as quickly as possible because it restricts their breathing.”
+Zimmerman said, “Once you handcuff a person, you need to get them out of the prone position as quickly as possible because it restricts their breathing.”
 Zimmerman also said that according to his police training, officers are taught to turn the person, who is in the prone position, onto their side to get them off their chest.
-“If you’re laying on your chest, that’s constructing your breathing even more,” he said.
-Zimmerman also that in all of his years working in the force, he has never once been taught to put a knee on someone’s neck while they are in that position.
-“That would be the top tier, the deadly force,” he said.
-“Because if your knee is on someone’s neck, that can kill them,” Zimmerman said that he has watched both the bystander video and the police body camera videos of Floyd’s arrest and restraint.
-When asked what he thought of the force used by Chauvin and the length of the force, Zimmerman responded with, “totally unnecessary.
+“If you’re laying on your chest, that’s constricting your breathing even more,” he said.
+Zimmerman also said that in all of his years working in the force, he has never once been taught to put a knee on someone’s neck while they are in that position.
+“That would be the top tier, the deadly force,” he said, “Because if your knee is on someone’s neck, that can kill them.”
+Zimmerman said that he has watched both the bystander video and the police body camera videos of Floyd’s arrest and restraint.
+When asked what he thought of the force used by Chauvin and the length of the force, Zimmerman responded with, “…Totally unnecessary.
 First of all, pulling him down to the ground facedown and putting your knee on the neck for that amount of time is just uncalled for.
 I saw no reason why the officers felt they were in danger if that’s what they felt.
 And that’s what they would have to feel to use that type of force.”

 April 1, 2021: